A CENTRE FOR THE COMMUNITY

-Our community is special because of the involvement of more than eighty volunteers who embody the ethic of receiving being in the giving, and come from a range of backgrounds, ages and walks of life.
-We like to shape our offering to the community around the skills and needs of our members and are always open to more volunteers joining in!
+Our community is special because of the involvement of more than eighty volunteers from a range of backgrounds, ages and walks of life.
+Our offering to the community is shaped around the skills and needs of our volunteers and visitors and we are always open to more volunteers joining in!
 Please come in and talk about volunteering with us.